1972 through 1973

 Midas amplified their sound a little, making the music and background noise louder.
 EV amplified a little more.
 Scorpio's title is slightly less amplified than Midas Touch's title.
 There doesn't seem to be any tape generation difference between the titles.

-In the Windy City II (Empress Valley) & Untouchable (Electric Magic)
+Chicago 1973 2nd Night (no label), In the Windy City II (Empress Valley), & Untouchable (Electric Magic)

 Empress Valley was the first to release this show, just a few weeks before Electric Magic.
 The content is virtually the same, except EMC decided to remove a few seconds of available tape in Stairway and replace it with an earlier verse.